 The seat, just like the back support, is made of a ring of plastic with 8Z Pellicle mesh in the middle.
 It then connects to the knobs and adjustment mechanisms below.
 The front of the seat has a waterfall design which prevents any pressure on the inner thighs when the chair is in use.

 The armrests for the Herman Miller Aeron have a bean-like shape with wider front parts and narrow rear parts.
 They have medium-level padding which is very comfortable to use even for long hours.

 Base Design and Quality

-The base of all the variants of the Herrman Miller Aeron is a 5 Star type 2.5” wheel casters.
-This provides stability and assurance no matter how much you lean to any direction.
+The base of all the variants of the Herrman Miller Aeron is a 5 Star type 2.5” wheel caster.
+This provides stability and assurance no matter how much you lean in any direction.
 While you can choose between carpet casters and multi-surface casters with Quiet Roll technology, the five arms are standard.
-The arms are made of high quality plastic which is very durable.
+The arms are made of high-quality plastic which is very durable.

 The Aeron boasts of a long list of adjustments the user can benefit from.
 It does not, however, have the highest number of adjustments as shall be seen below.
 Still, they’re enough for all users to get the best experience with this chair.

 The back can be adjusted in the following ways:

 The Adjustable PostureFit SL option like the one I have can be adjusted such that the lower back is supported in a certain way.
 The lumbar adjustment knobs also do this.